csc301-fall-2019/team-project-table-ready/d2/part-1/iteration-02.plan.md

         * Displays user subscription trends/stats
         * Manage all restaurant and users
         * Settings: update user information
-* Then we will build API routes and database collections to store user, reservation and restaurant data.
+* Then we will build API routes and database collections to store users, reservations and restaurant data.
 * We will also connect each page with the database so that the frontend interacts with the backend effectively.
 * Finally, when each page works with each other and the database, we will deploy the application to an AWS server.
 * Some minor features will be skipped and delivered in the next iteration.